Chotimir/AgE3-DifferentialEvolution/ClassicalEvolution/README.md

 # AgE 3 Differential Evolution / Classical Evolution
-This project contains an [AgE3](https://gitlab.com/age-agh/age3)-compatible implementations of the Classical Algorithm for optimization of common test functions.
+This project contains an [AgE3](https://gitlab.com/age-agh/age3)-compatible implementation of the Classical Algorithm for optimization of common test functions.
 The algorithm employs standard EMAS approach.

 ## Installation and Commissioning